didinele/website/src/content/blog/2024/10/huffman-coding.md

 }
 ```

 And there we have it.
-Let's compress a larger file (1500 paragraphs of lorem ipsum) and see how much we save:
+Let's compress a larger file (104MBs of lorem ipsum) and see how much we save:

 ```
-huffman-c on  main via △ v3.30.5
+huffman-c via △ v3.30.5
 ❯ ./build/src/huffman-c encode ./original.in ./encoded.out
+huffman-c via △ v3.30.5
-huffman-c on  main via △ v3.30.5
+huffman-c on via △ v3.30.5
 ❯ ls | grep -e original.in -e encoded.out
-.rw-r--r--@ 496k didinele 28 Oct 20:13 encoded.out
+.rw-r--r--@  55M didinele 29 Oct 12:10 encoded.out
-.rw-r--r--@ 927k didinele 28 Oct 20:12 original.in
+.rw-r--r--@ 104M didinele 29 Oct 12:09 original.in
 ```

-Semems like it works!
-Let's also decode back,
+Seems like it works!
+Let's also decode back, and verify that our original file is the same as the decoded one:

 ```
-huffman-c on  main via △ v3.30.5
+huffman-c via △ v3.30.5
 ❯ ./build/src/huffman-c decode ./encoded.out ./decoded.out

-huffman-c on  main via △ v3.30.5
+huffman-c via △ v3.30.5
 ❯ diff --brief <(sort ./original.in) <(sort ./decoded.out)
 ```

+No diff! 🎉

 I had a blast with this project & learned a fair share.
 I hope I'll find the drive to this sort of thing more often.